stanford-crfm/levanter/docs/Overview.md

-### Tasks
-##todo
-- [ ] write an overview doc for levanter
-- [ ] get data and loss in Haliax

 # Levanter

-### Key Ideas
-- Jax: Autodiff
-* Equinox for torch-like goodness
-* Haliax: Global-view Named Axes
-* pjit for sharding
-* Haliax + pjit for easier sharding
-* jmp for mixed precision
-* GlobalDeviceArray for sharded data loading
+This is a detailed introduction to the Levanter project, including the motivation, design, and implementation.

+## Motivation

+Levanter started as an effort to understand how to effectively use TPUs.
+Google kindly offered us at [Stanford's Center for Research on Foundation Models](https://crfm.stanford.edu) access to a significant amount of TPU compute.
+Stanford graduate students, like most graduate students in AI, are big fans of PyTorch.
+We found that PyTorch on TPUs is still in its infancy, while Jax support for TPUs is much more mature.
+We wanted to understand how to use Jax on TPUs, and how to train large foundation models.

+Levanter thus has had a pedagogical mission from the beginning: to provide a simple, easy-to-understand, and easy-to-use Jax-based framework for training models on TPU clusters (and GPUs!).
+We hope that this will help others to understand how to build large models.
+One of the challenges we had while building models is that a lot of knowledge of how to train large models is either held in confidence within large companies, or not well-documented, or documented via Twitter threads and stray comments deep in open source repositories.
+We hope that Levanter will help to fill this gap.

 ## Building Blocks

+Before we get into the details of Levanter, let's first discuss some of the key building blocks that Levanter is built on.

 ### Jax: Autodiff

-I'm not going to go into great depth on Jax basics, because you can check out the [official Jax tutorial](https://jax.readthedocs.io/en/latest/jax-101/index.html) .
-But to summarize, Jax is basically a stateless, jit-optimizing version of numpy with automatic differentiation and GPU/TPU support built in.
+I'm not going to go into great depth on Jax basics, because you can check out the [official Jax tutorial](https://jax.readthedocs.io/en/latest/jax-101/index.html).
+But to summarize, Jax is basically a stateless, jit-optimizing version of numpy with automatic differentiation and distributed GPU/TPU support built in.
 It's more than that, but those are the key features in my opinion.
 I will do a quick refresher on a few concepts.

 #### vmap: Automatically adding batch axes
 `vmap` is the "auto-batching" operator for Jax.
 It automatically vectorizes a computation so that it is applied to all sub-arrays for some new leading axis: